23+ Questions To Ask Before Hiring a CRO Agency

 You should ask this particular question to the team members who will work on your project.
 Listen carefully to their answer.

-Do they find the analytics assessment difficult, or is it qualitative research?
-Perhaps, it is identifying problems on a page or creating a successful A/B test.
+Do they find the analytics assessment challenging, or is it a qualitative research approach?
+Perhaps it is identifying problems on a page or creating a successful A/B test.

 6. What was the worst conversion optimization project you worked on?